 Let someone know your timetable and travel route.

-It’s always fun to road trip to destinations unknown, but the fun ends if you have an emergency and no cell service.
-This is especially important if you’ll be driving in areas with little traffic, rural locations, or large park areas.
+It’s always fun to road trip on scenic routes, but the fun ends if you have an emergency and no cell service.
+This is especially important if you’ll be driving in areas with little traffic, rural locations, or large park areas, like the Great Smoky Mountains or Grand Canyon.

-Driving slowly and maintaining plenty of room between you and the next car is the easiest way to avoid accidents.
+Driving slowly and maintaining plenty of room between you and the next car is the easiest way to avoid accidents on a winter road trip.
 We all want to get to Christmas dinner faster, but that extra 30 minutes could save your life.
 In bad weather, allow for three-to-12 times more stopping distance, depending on the size of your vehicle.

 If you have a new car that you’ve never tried in the snow or sleet, don’t push it.
 Your new car might be totally different in regard to its handling capabilities than your last one.
 If you have a rental car, consider purchasing travel insurance for peace of mind.